freemansoft/SimpleWebUITestEnvironment/SimpleAPITestEnvironment/README.md

-﻿This lbrary exists to proide tooling for API tests.
+﻿This library contains utilities for BDD API tests.
+The test classes in here verify that the utilties work.

-The API BDD tests will rely on it.
+The API BDD tests will rely on this test assembly.

 These unit tests use Fluent Assertions